Housefull (film series): Housefull 3 (2016 film)

 They go to the warehouse area of Madame Tussaud's to meet their girlfriends.
 They instead find Batook's sons, who explain that they found out the boys were normal.
 While Teddy and Bunty fight Batook's sons' gang members, Sandy accidentally heard "Indian", and Sundi, tries to kill Sandy.
 Batook arrives, and blackmails the boys that Nagre's fortune of 50 million will be divided into 7 parts: Rishi, Rohan, Rajeev, Batook, Sandy, Teddy, and Bunty's shares.
 Consequently, more wealth takers arrive, namely Sundi (Sandy's second personality), Aakhri Pasta, Batook's three maids and their three unborn babies.
 Nagre then arrives, and explains that he found a recording on Bunty's laptop, which revealed that Bunty, Sandy, and Teddy were not disabled.
 Nagre also overheard Batook, who told his sons that he was responsible for Nagre's incarceration.
 A comical sequence then takes place as Nagre attempts to kill everyone in the warehouse.
-As the girls arrive, Rishi, Rohan, and Rajeev see them, and hold them at knife point in front of Nagre.
+As the girls arrive, Rishi, Rohan, and Rajeev see them, and hold them at knifepoint in front of Nagre.
 Sandy, Teddy, and Bunty then rush to save the girls, injuring themselves in the process.
 As they lay in the girls arms, the boys tell the truth to the girls, and Batook explains how Nagre is their father.
 The girls forgive the boys, and reconcile with Nagre.